Kelowna: Midtown

-The Midtown area, bordered by Enterprise Way on the north and Springfield and Baron Road at the south, is a popular shopping destination for locals.
+The Midtown area, bordered by Enterprise Way on the north and Springfield and Baron Road on the south, is a popular shopping destination for locals.
 Orchard Park, the shopping complex in BC's interior, is here.
 Since most of Midtown consists of large, car-oriented big-box stores, it is often criticized for its plainness; its contributions to urban sprawl and the decline of the pedestrian-oriented Downtown; and its lack of green space, as the area was formerly a linear park and golf course.

 Mission

-Known locally as "the Mission" (or "Okanagan Mission") to differentiate it from the Lower Mainland city of Mission, this area was a separate jurisdiction before being amalgamated with Kelowna in the mid- to late-20th century.
-It features a vibrant secondary commercial centre separate from that of Downtown, with low- to moderate-density residential areas between them.
+Known locally as "the Mission" (or "Okanagan Mission") to differentiate it from the Lower Mainland city of Mission, this area was a separate jurisdiction before being amalgamated with Kelowna in the mid-to-late-20th century.
+It features a vibrant secondary commercial centre separate from the downtown, with low- to moderate-density residential areas between them.
 Its northern border is K.L.O.
 Road.
 It is often differentiated as Lower Mission and Upper Mission.

-The Lower Mission contains most of the aforementioned commercial areas such as shopping malls, grocery stores, coffee shops, and boutiques.
-Lower Mission also has extensive recreational facilities, Mission Recreation Park has 6 softball diamonds as well as soccer fields, community gardens, playgrounds and trails, while neighbouring H2O is Kelowna's largest indoor recreation facility with a 50 m pool, water slides, diving boards and surfing wave.
+The Lower Mission contains most of the aforementioned commercial areas, such as shopping malls, grocery stores, coffee shops, and boutiques, and also has extensive recreational facilities.
+Mission Recreation Park has six softball diamonds, soccer fields, community gardens, playgrounds, and trails while neighbouring H2O is Kelowna's largest indoor recreation facility with a 50 m pool, water slides, diving boards, and surfing waves.
 Gyro Beach and Rotary Beach, two of Kelowna's most popular beaches, are also located in the Lower Mission.

-The Upper Mission begins to extend into the foothills and higher terrain, and many parts of this area boast magnificent views of the city, mountains and Okanagan Lake.
-As a result, this part of town is widely regarded as luxurious and is indeed one of the most expensive neighbourhoods of Kelowna.
-It is not unusual to see homes worth one million dollars or more, the most expensive of which can reach 5 million or even slightly above.

 Rutland

 Rutland is Kelowna's largest neighbourhood by far.
-Although the majority of the area sits on the valley bottom and is therefore relatively flat, the fringes continue up into the hills and are therefore built at higher elevations and possess more expansive views than the rest of the neighbourhood; these homes are correspondingly more expensive.
+Although most of the area sits on the valley bottom and is therefore relatively flat, the fringes continue up into the hills and are thus built at higher elevations and possess more expansive views than the rest of the neighbourhood; these homes are correspondingly more expensive.
 This is the exception, however, as the majority of Rutland is among the most affordable of Kelowna housing.
-There are also several low-rise apartment buildings which increase the population density relative to most other parts of town.
+Additionally, the presence of numerous low-rise apartment buildings contributes to a higher population density compared to other areas of the town.
 Rutland was a town until it amalgamated with Kelowna in 1973, and this union has resulted in Rutland having a distinct commercial centre with many shops and restaurants.
-An improvement and gentrification effort has been ongoing for the past decade, with new parks, widened sidewalks, bike lanes, a renovated YMCA, a rebuilt high school, many new shops and condominiums are being added.
+An improvement and gentrification effort has been ongoing for the past decade, with new parks, widened sidewalks, bike lanes, a renovated YMCA, a rebuilt high school, and many new shops and condominiums being added.